 has a diverse teaching background in the performing arts, mathematics, physics and language arts.
 She studied contemporary, modern dance, yoga, meditation and ballet techniques for 10 years in Russia, and has completed two years of performing arts instruction in NYC at the Peridance School and HB Acting Studio.
 Natalya also has Masters of Education and Bachelors of Education degrees in Mathematics and Physics.
 Natalya has experience coordinating, developing and teaching performing arts summer camps for children of all ages, with special emphasis on team building and social skill development for economically disadvantaged youth.
 She has worked as a professional choreographer for musical theatre productions.

 is an artist based in the DC metropolitan area but was born and raised in Gatlinburg Tennessee.
-Nicole received a BFA from East Tennessee State University and an MFA from GW Corcoran School of Arts & Design.
-She works in multiple traditional and digital media, is a professional graphic designer and commercial artist, and is employed as a full time art instructor with Montgomery County Schools in MD.
-Nikki has taught art classes, camps and workshops for children in NoVA and DC since 2014.
-She teaches multimedia classes here at the ARTfactory.
+Ozzy received a BFA from East Tennessee State University and an MFA from GW Corcoran School of Arts & Design.
+Ozzy works in multiple traditional and digital media, is a professional graphic designer and commercial artist, and is employed as a full time art instructor with a private school in George.
+Mx.
+Osbourn has taught art classes, camps and workshops for children in NoVA and DC since 2014, and teaches multimedia classes here at the ARTfactory.

 is a meditative artist and the owner of Himapan Gallery Virginia.
 During her time in Bangkok, Thailand, Carla was introduced to lotus leaf painting through friends and discovered the original Himapan Gallery.
 She was impressed by the masterpieces created with lotus leaves and the little art experience that was required.
 Carla brought this unique experience back to Northern Virginia.
 She views lotus leave painting as a form of meditation through art and continues to import her canvases from the original Himpan Gallery in Thailand for those who are participating in her painting workshops.
 As an instructor, Carla strives to recreate the harmony and meditative environment of the original Thailand gallery experience for her students.